We are always in need of additional foster homes for mothers and kittens and adult cats. If you can help, please call 519-719-7133.

 Once a furry friend in foster care is deemed ready by S.A.L.T. – we get to work on adoption “marketing” to find their forever home!

-*** We have several adult cats and dogs that still need foster homes: please contact us to fill out a Foster Home Application or contact Bonnie at 519-719-7133 ***
+*** We have several adult cats that still need foster homes: please contact us to fill out a Foster Home Application or contact Bonnie at 519-719-7133 ***

 Are you able to provide extra care for a pet with special needs?
 We have medical or special needs animals who are in need of a foster home.
 Cases range from animals in surgical or orthopedic recovery needing 4-8 weeks of in-home rest to animals in need of a hospice home.
 Training to provide the best support and care is provided.